 Although some progress has been made, it can be said in conclusion that customs and police checks still constitute a barrier to tourism within the Community.
-In the short term, the adoption by the Council of the Commission's proposal to raise the tax-free allowances from 180 to 210 EUAs would show a certain improvement.
+The adoption, by the Council on 29 June 1982 of the Commission's proposal to raise the tax-free allowances from 180 to 210 EUA shows a certain improvement.
 The Commission intends to propose in the near future a mechanism for regular adjustment.